Zbeyer/trf/Studies/Hanukkah.md

 > Jesus answered them, "I told you, and you do not believe.
 The works that I do in My Father's name, they bear witness of Me.
 But you do not believe, because you are not of My sheep, as I said to you.
 My sheep hear My voice, and I know them, and they follow Me.
 And I give them eternal life, and they shall never perish; neither shall anyone snatch them out of My hand.
 My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of My Father's hand.
 >
 > I and My Father are one."

+Then it is said
+> John 10:31
+> Then the Jews took up stones again to stone Him.

+What were these stones?